Ihatetomatoes/barbajs-demos/README.md

 - CSS Demo - Done
 - Simple GSAP - Barba team to check the code
+- Smooth ScrollBar - Barba team to check the code
+- Locomotive Scroll - TODO
 - With WordPress - TODO
-- Smooth ScrollBar - TODO
-- Locomotive Scroll - TODO
 - ImagesLoaded - TODO

 ## How to use